EmilRais/paradise/README.md

 ### ValueRule
     ✓ ignores missing values
-    ✓ ignores values that are neither boolean, number or string ✓ rejects values that are not one of the target values ✓ accepts values that are one of the target values
+    ✓ rejects values that are not one of the target values ✓ accepts values that are one of the target values